Does a Car Heater Use Gas?

 Transitional car care takes place in the spring and again in the fall, preparing car owners for extreme temperatures and tough rough conditions.

-All GM trucks and SUVs used plastic heater hose connectors (disconnects) for the heater hoses from 1999-2014.
-The problem with this is that over time, the plastic becomes brittle and … Continue Reading How to Replace Chevrolet/GMC Heater Hose Connectors
+All GM trucks, vans and SUVs ( Chevy Tahoe, GMC Sierra, Chevy Silverado, Cadillac Escalade, GMC Savana, etc.) used plastic heater hose connectors (disconnects) for the heater hoses from 1999-2014. … Continue Reading How to Replace Chevrolet/GMC Heater Hose Connectors

-Few things can get you down faster than a radiator leak.
-Aside from being a fairly pricey fix, a leaky radiator can quickly lead to overheating the engine.
-More often … Continue Reading How To Use AlumAseal ® Radiator Stop Leak
+Few things can get you down faster than a radiator or heater core leak.
+Aside from being a fairly pricey fix, a leaky radiator can quickly lead to overheating the … Continue Reading How To Use AlumAseal ® Radiator Stop Leak